PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Design and Implementation

 \subsection{Policy Enforcement}

 \tool's policy enforcement module is designed to protect the model loading application during loading.
 It is a drop-in replacement for the system \pickle module.
-It restricts the behavior of the \picklemachine operations that import, initialize, and invoke Python callables, so that only the callables permitted by the model loading policy are accessible to the \pickle program in the model.
+It restricts the behavior of the \ac{PM} operations that import, initialize, and invoke Python callables, so that only the callables permitted by the model loading policy are accessible to the \pickle program in the model.

 The module receives the loading policy and \pickle program as inputs, and either outputs the deserialized object from the \pickle program, or raises a security exception. ``Importing opcodes'' can only access callables that are allowed by the \allowedimports policy. ``Allocating opcodes'' are allowed to create instances of objects listed in the \allowedimports set by invoking their \inlPython{__new__} methods.
 Callable-invoking opcodes are either removed entirely, or restricted to only invoke callables that are in the \allowedinvocations.

 To enforce this, the module verifies that the name of a given callable is present in the allowed invocations set.
-Conceptually, an attacker could bypass the allowed imports/allowed invocations separation by importing a callable present in the allowed imports set but not in the allowed invocations set, then ``renaming'' it into a callable that is in the allowed invocations set.
-To mitigate against this, the policy enforcement module prevents building opcodes from modifying the \texttt{\_\_name\_\_} and \texttt{\_\_module\_\_} attributes of callables.
+Conceptually, an attacker could bypass the allowed imports/allowed invocations separation by importing a callable present in the allowed imports set but not in the allowed invocations set, then ``renaming'' it to a callable that is in the allowed invocations set.
+To mitigate against this, the policy enforcement module prevents building opcodes from modifying \inlPython{__name__} and \inlPython{__module__} attributes.

 As described in Section~\ref{SEC:OVERVIEW_STATIC}, \tool policies may exclude valid callables when \tool fails to analyze dynamic Python features; \tool is designed to be robust against this with \textit{lazy enforcement}. \tool aims to handle cases where the excluded callables are not accessed in the model's downstream use cases.
 When \tool's loader encounters a disallowed import operation, it creates a \mockobject instead of immediately raising an exception.
 The \mockobject records the name of the callable, and implements no functionality other than raising a security exception when invoked or accessed.
 This permits the loader to proceed to completion in the event that the \mockobject is never used, deferring the violation until access.
 The security exception is also raised when the \mockobject is accessed after initialization, preventing an attacker from overwriting methods of the returned object with denied callables that are later invoked.